Housing at Astrid Fagræus laboratory

 Breeding and transport

-We do not breed our own monkeys at the AFL but import the animals we use in experiments from breeding facilities in other countries, mostly from China.
-No monkeys at the AFL have been caught in the wild.
-The monkeys normally spend at least a month in quarantine in the Netherlands before travelling on to the AFL.
-We have visited the breeding facilities and so had a say in how we want "our" monkeys to be treated before they come to us.
+We do not breed our own monkeys but import the animals we use in experiments from breeding facilities in other countries, mostly from China.
+No monkeys at KM-F have been caught in the wild.
+The monkeys normally spend at least a month in quarantine in the Netherlands before travelling on to KM-F.

-We want the animals we import to be kept under similar conditions by the breeder and in quarantine to those we offer them here at the AFL, to be kept in social groups of compatible individuals, and not to be kept in isolation during quarantine.
+We want the animals we import to be kept under similar conditions by the breeder and in quarantine to those we offer them here, to be kept in social groups of compatible individuals, and not to be kept in isolation during quarantine.

 We want our monkeys to stay with their birth groups for at least 12 months, and siblings to remain together.
-We want their cages to be equipped with plenty of things to climb and sit on, and there must also be visual barriers.
 The cages should be enriched so that the monkeys can express their natural behaviour, such as foraging for food.
 Ideally the breeder will also begin some training so that the animals get used to humans and are easier to communicate with.

 In the wild